davideandres95/roth-with-crpd/README.md

 - cRPD populating a specific docker-containers routing-table
 - cRPD populating a KVM-guests routing-table
 - while not covered in this doc, cRPD can be used to build a network-topology to develop new configurations, prepare for testing and even run scaling-tests [TO-DO]
+- the usecases of cRPD deploying on whitebox-switches is not covered in this doc as well

+### usecases covered in this guide

 The cRPD is agnostic to the linux namespace it is launched.
-When launched in the hosts default namespace, then cRPD populates the hosts routing-table, thus providing routing-knoweldge to the native TCP-/IP stack and all of the applications/hypervisors and finally VNF's can make use of it.
+When launched in the hosts default namespace, then cRPD populates the hosts routing-table, thus providing routing-knoweldge to the native TCP-/IP stack.
+As result any applications/hypervisors running on the host (and finally VNF's) can make use the routing-knoweldge shared by cRPD.

-It might be desired, that routing-knowledge shall only made available to specific docker-containersi.
+It might be desired, that routing-knowledge shall only made available to specific docker-containers.
 In such usecase the cRPD can be launched in the same network-namespace as the target docker-container.

 Finally, cRPD can be tight to a KVM-guest.
 In such case the KVM-guest must be able to launch itself docker-containers to start the cRPD.